kualta/site/posts/fair-play.md

 ![/images/fair-play.jpg](/images/fair-play.jpg)

-> #### On second revision
-##### In addition to the landscape changing, I have changed.
-When I wrote the first edition of this article, the title was "The art of online games balance".
-I chose that name because I felt that what I was describing in there was much like art.
-But art is subjective.
-Finding the objective means of balancing out multiplayer experiences was the main objective of this article all along.

 ## Abstract
 One essential aspect of any multiplayer game is the presence of game rules which define the game space and balance players' experience.